StonlyHQ/StonlySdk/README.md

 - stonlyWidgetFullscreenOpen
 - stonlyWidgetFullscreenClose

-To register interest in events you have to:
+To actually listen to the specific event you have to:

 ```
 let listener = EventListener()